epio/mantrid/README.md

 Contributing
 ------------

 Mantrid is released under a BSD (3-clause) license.
 Contributions are very welcome.
+If you discover a security issue, please email <security@ep.io>.